darshandpatel/DigitRecognizer/README.md

 # DigitRecognizer
-Fun project : Theano &amp; CNN
+Fun project : Google TensorFlow, SoftMax, SVM and CNN

-This repository contains the implementation of Digit Recognizer using Theano (Python Deep Learning Library)
+This repository contains the implementation of Digit Recognizer using Google TensorFlow.